Projects per year

 Potential PhD applicants

 To help determine your suitability, in your email to me please address the following 10 questions and requests.
 If you just send me a 'generic' email, I may not reply.
-Note that I require my PhD students to conduct behavioural experiments (lab and field studies).
+Note that I expect my PhD students to conduct behavioural experiments (lab and field studies).
 I do not supervise survey, qualitative or case study research.

 - Attach your updated CV and academic transcripts.